5432roy/ModsNotIncluded/README.md

 - **Insulate Storage Bin:**
   A standout mod that prevents stored items from exchanging heat and emitting gas into the environment.
 This mod improves game performance—especially in late-game scenarios with countless objects—and offers customizable settings such as adjustable storage capacity and balanced construction costs.
+- **No More Supply Errands**
+  A mod that removes all errands from the game to fix the bad job scheduling design in the game.
+Improves the errands completion efficiency by reducing the duplicants travel time
 - *(Additional mod projects can be listed here as they become available.)*

 ## Featured Mod: Insulate Storage Bin